May 16, 2022

-- Do I want/need a new car every few years?
+- Do I want/need a new automobile every few years?

 - Do I want something to trade in on my next vehicle?

-Even though choosing a car can be a very emotional decision, you need to make rational decision, especially when it comes to the financials.
+Even though choosing an automobile can be a very emotional decision, you need to make a rational decision, especially regarding finances.